 Port Pirie, South Australia is home to one of the world’s largest lead smelters – and also to a small team of mechanical and structural engineers.

 Port Pirie’s lead smelter was founded over 120 years ago and it’s been in continuous operation ever since.
-To ensure it continues to efficiently produce lead and its by-products (like zinc, copper, gold and silver), it needs expert support and development.
+To ensure it continues to efficiently produce lead and its by-products (like zinc, copper, gold and silver), it needs ongoing support and development.
 That’s why we have a team of Project managers, Mechanical and Structural engineers based on site.

 By undergoing a range of major projects, the smelter can keep pace with modern demands.
 One of these was the replacement of the slag fuming charge crane.
 The slag fuming plant relies on a travelling crane to lift and pour ladles of molten slag into two furnaces.The old crane was originally commissioned in 1965 and was at the end of its life.